stylesuxx/generator-es6-graphql/README.md

 * graphql
 * source-map-support
 * webpack

+## Optional dependencies
+Depending on your choices during setup the following dependencies will be added:

+* mongoose

 ## Development
 This generator is a work in progress, feel free to submit issues for new features or PR's if you add something you want to share.